petervdbempt/Trustworthy-and-Explainable-AI/README.md

-For running the code of robustness parts:
+For running the code of robustness parts (consistency, continuity or contrastivity):
 - For running one of the methods on 1 image: python <robustness_method_name>.py --image-path <path_to_image> --method <method> --output-dir <output_dir_path>